You want smart political talk without the meltdowns?

 He's dead right to do it.

-Yeah, now but what about manufacturing?
+Yeah, now, but what about manufacturing?

-Obviously, if you can pay people just pennies an hour in another country, uh how do you stop a business from taking advantage of that?
+Obviously, if you can pay people just pennies an hour in another country, how do you stop a business from taking advantage of that?

 Well, that's true.

-It's a global com globally competitive world.
+It's a globally competitive world.

-I mean, they're they're listing workers uh to Bangladesh and Vietnam, so it's some sense the same problem.
+I mean, they're listening workers to Bangladesh and Vietnam.

 But it's not just that.

-Uh secondly, we have very low interest rates.
+Secondly, we have very low interest rates.

 But why not do business in the place that has all these advantages?